MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/map-control.md

         }

         /**
-		 * Checks if the url is not null and sets the value to the iFrame source to be loaded inside it and then notifies the ContorlFramework that the output has changed
+		 * Checks if the url is not null and sets the value to the iFrame source to be loaded inside it and then notifies the ControlFramework that the output has changed
 		 * @param mapUrl : The url for the map that needs to be loaded inside the iFrame.
 		 */
         public renderMap(mapUrl: string)